dheidelberger/broll-credit-copier/README.md

 ## History

+* 2.1.0 - Added testing using Node, Google Puppeteer, Mocha, and Chai.
+A great deal of code refactoring to support the testing framework.
+Added a build process via Gulp to address some of the refactoring.
+Many bug fixes including for Ruptly, Flickr, VideoBlocks, and Pond5.
 * 2.0.4 - Added support for Reuters Connect, rewrote Pond5 to accoomodate site redesign, added jquery and jquery.plainmodal to Git repository.
 * 2.0.3 - Improved how MediaExpress multishot clips are reported.
 User gets more information now about the package link and the clip index)
 * 2.0.2 - Reorganized and cleaned up folder structure a bit, fixed bug in Newsmarket